October 4 - October 18, 2014

 This two-week group seminar takes place in the fall and focuses on German higher education for American university, college, and community college administrators.
 The program includes briefings, campus visits and cultural events in Berlin and other cities in Germany.
-A new program feature is a side trip to Strasbourg, France which offers new insights into the French education system.
+A new program feature is the meeting with American colleagues who partcipated in a similar program to France, which offers new insights into the French and German education system.

 NUMBER OF GRANTS

 20 grants are available.

 Grants covering program costs, travel, accommodation, and a partial per diem.

 The application information and documents for the 2014 seminar are available on the website of the CIES.